MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-hassuffix-cs-operator.md

 ---
-title: The !hassuffix_cs operators - Azure Data Explorer
+title: The !hassuffix_cs operator - Azure Data Explorer
-description: This article describes the !hassuffix_cs operators in Azure Data Explorer.
+description: This article describes the case-sensitive !hassuffix_cs operator in Azure Data Explorer.
 services: data-explorer
 author: orspod
 ms.author: orspodek
 ms.reviewer: alexans
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 09/02/2021
+ms.date: 09/12/2021
 ms.localizationpriority: high
 ---
-# !hassuffix_cs operators
+# !hassuffix_cs operator

-Filters a record set based on a search value with a case-sensitive search.
-The value represents a suffix for a term in the searched column.
-Data that does not contain the suffix is retrieved.
+Filters a record set for terms that do not contain a matching case-sensitive ending string.

 The following table provides a comparison of the `has` operators.
 For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).